 - Strain into a new jar, cap, and label.

-- Store the finished Itch Remedy in a cool dark spot, or your fridge, for about 3 months if using witch hazel, or 6 to 9 months for vinegar.
+- Store the finished Itch Remedy in a cool dark spot, or your fridge, for about 6 to 9 months.

 To use: Apply to itchy skin as needed with a cotton ball or small rag.
 Allow to air dry.
 Use as often as needed.